 Do not get tense if your KeyScrambler icon says you are not protected.
 I was almost irritated while trying to review KeyScrambler and seeing the tray icon off.
 The problem was that I was trying to use MS Word and Notepad.
 It wouldn’t turn on, even though the system tray menu showed it as turned on.

-Only when I switched to my browser, I notice that it had turned on.
+Only when I switched to my browser did I notice that it had turned on.
 So when you are working on anything other than your browser, the KeyScrambler is dormant.
-It is activated automatically as soon as you switch to browsers.
+It is activated automatically as soon as you switch to your browser.
 You might even see a KeyScrambler Strip at the center of the browser as and when you open or switch to your browser – any browser.

 MY VERDICT: This review of KeyScrambler highlights the following points:

 - The protection is limited to browsers.
 For better security, you must install good anti-malware to detect and remove keyloggers.
-If you are using Windows Vista or above, you have the default Windows Defender that is good enough.
+You have the default Windows Defender, which is good enough.

-- Finally, it is not a tool to hide your IP address or encrypt all your Internet traffic.
+- Finally, it is not a tool for hiding your IP address or encrypting all your Internet traffic.
 If you need such protection, use a VPN.

 Do share your experiences, if any, with KeyScrambler Personal.